Cuomo brushes back AP report of care home death undercount

 “It’s not about the history of COVID because it’s not over,” Cuomo said.
 “This is what we did right, this is what we did wrong.
 Now we have to go out there and play the second half of the game.”

 Villeneuve reported from Albany.
+Investigative news researcher Randy Herschaft contributed to this report.